 In 2013, the SDP (SB 468 [Emmerson]) was signed into law.
 SDP provides people with developmental disabilities receiving Regional Center services the option to choose their service providers.
-The SDP launched in the fall of 2018 and is in the second year of a three-year phase-in process for 2500 people with developmental disabilities.
-As of February 2019, there are 135 people who are enrolled and using their spending plans to pay for services.
-Of the participants selected in 2019, 81 have attended an orientation, for a total of 306 orientations statewide since participants were first selected in 2018.
-Additionally, there have been 261 person-centered plans developed to inform the individualized program plan (IPP) and a reported additional 114 IPPs are currently in development.
+The SDP launched in the fall of 2018 and is in the second year of a three-year phase-in process for 2,500 people with developmental disabilities.

+As of February 2020, there are 135 people who are enrolled in SDP and using their spending plans to pay for services.
+In November 2019, additional participants were selected to participate in the program to replace the 569 spaces that became available through participant dropout.

+Of those selected in 2019, 81 have attended an orientation for a total of 306 orientations statewide since participants were first selected in 2018.

+Additionally, there have been 261 person-centered plans developed to inform the individualized program plan (IPP) and a reported additional 114 IPPs that are currently in development.